-I study how people understand, reason, and learn about tax policy.
-The goal is to uncover the mental models that people use to think about income and estate taxes.
-To that end, I run large-scale online surveys and experiments on representative U.S. samples to elicit not only respondents’ factual knowledge about tax policy and the income or wealth distributions, but also their understanding of the mechanisms of tax policy and their reasoning about it.
-The detailed survey questions are designed to address the three main factors emphasized in our core tax model that can shape support for or opposition to taxes: efficiency effects, distributional implications, and fairness considerations.
-But they also elicit broader concerns that could influence policy views, such as misperceptions, views of government, perceived spillovers from taxes, and views on how tax revenues are or should be spent.
-I decompose policy views into the various underlying factors and find that support for tax policy is most strongly correlated with views on the benefits of redistribution and concerns around the fairness of inequality and taxation, as well as with views of the government.
+I study how people understand, reason, and learn about two major tax policies: income taxation and estate taxation.
+Using large-scale Social Economics surveys issued to representative U.S. samples and associated experiments, I seek to elicit respondents’ factual knowledge about tax policy and the income or wealth distributions.
+Most importantly, I study their understanding of the mechanisms of tax policy and the reasoning that underlies their policy views.
+In decomposing policy views, I find that support for income and estate taxes is most strongly correlated with social preferences, i.e., the perceived benefits of redistribution and concerns around the fairness of inequality and taxation, as well as with broader views of the government.
 Efficiency concerns play a more minor role.
 These correlational patterns are confirmed by the experimental approach, which shows people instructional videos that explain the workings and consequences of one of the aspects of tax policy (the “Redistribution” and the “Efficiency” treatments) or that bring the two together and focus on the trade-off (the “Economist” treatment).
-The Redistribution treatment and Economist treatments significantly increase support for more progressive income or estate taxes, while the Efficiency treatment has no effect.
-There are large partisan gaps in both the final policy views, but also at every step of the reasoning about the underlying mechanisms of taxes.
+The Redistribution and Economist treatments significantly increase support for more progressive income or estate taxes, while the Efficiency treatment has no effect.
+There are large partisan gaps in both the final policy views, and at every step of the reasoning about the underlying mechanisms of taxes.
 Democrats’ and Republicans’ divergences in tax policy views can ultimately be traced back to different normative criteria (social preferences) and views of the government, rather than to different perceptions of the efficiency implications of taxation.